 Why Arbitrage is Safe?

-Arbitrage is usually a safe method of dealing in cryptocurrency, because you can place limit orders on both buy and sell.
-Consider the same above example, and say you place a limit order for 1000 USD for buy and 1300 USD for sell.
-Now it won’t buy if the price goes above the 1000 USD mark, so means you have at least 50 Bitcoin in your wallet.
-And it won’t sell below 1300 USD mark, so it means you make at least 300 * 50 = 15000 USD as profit.
+Arbitrage is usually a safe method of dealing with cryptocurrency, because you can place limited orders on both buy and sell.
+Consider the same example above and say you placed a limited order of 1000 USD for purchase and 1300 USD for sale.
+Now it won’t buy if the price goes above the 1000 USD mark, so it means you have at least 50 Bitcoin in your wallet.
+And it won’t sell below the 1300 USD mark, so it means you make at least 300 * 50 = 15000 USD as profit.

 Obstacles in the Arbitrage Process

 All said above, however, there are many obstacles in the arbitrage process, else every other Tom, Dick or Harry you meet, would have been a millionaire by now!
 First of all an arbitrage opportunity would not exist at all times, so you need to be alert and vigilant for the right time.
-Second, even if it exists, you have to factor in the cost associated with the two exchanges, the platform fee, the withdrawal fee, conversion fee etc. If the gap is big enough to cover these costs, only then must you go for arbitrage process.
+Second, even if it exists, you have to factor in the cost associated with the two exchanges, the platform fee, the withdrawal fee, conversion fee etc. If the gap is big enough to cover these costs, only then must you go for the arbitrage process.
 And it will be difficult for newbies to calculate this beforehand.
-Third, all these sub processes, like placing a buy order, then withdrawing and transferring to a different exchange and placing a sell order etc. takes time.
-And time in cryptocurrency arbitrage process means, perhaps, the price differential that you wanted to tap, no longer exists.
+Third, all these sub-processes, like placing a purchase order, then withdrawing and transferring to a different exchange and placing a sale order etc., take time.
+And time in the cryptocurrency arbitrage process means, perhaps, the price differential that you wanted to tap no longer exists.

-It is advisable to use some platform, like executium.com, for better playing with the arbitrage process.
-They have well formulated processes in place, which will hasten your arbitrage process, and will minimize the associated costs that exist.
-Also the services of such platforms can be taken in the form of signals and alerts, to alarm you whenever the opportunity for arbitrage process is ripe.
+It is advisable to use a platform like executium.com to better play with the arbitrage process.
+They have well formulated processes in place which will hasten your arbitrage process and will minimize the associated costs that exist.
+The services of such platforms can also be taken in the form of signals and alerts, to alert you whenever the opportunity for arbitrage process is ripe.